mpedone/rock-paper-scissors/README.md

 2. Move the score update to a function (moved out of playRound(), not sure it needs its own function)
 3. Simplify the playRound return statement to only need to return winner (Done)
     - remove determineRoundWinner() (Done)
-4. Add a title and some formatting to make it look nicer
+4. Add a title and some formatting to make it look nicer (in progress)

 Down the road: